projen/projen/docs/api/API.md

 [gitlab.Artifacts](#projen-gitlab-artifacts)|Used to specify a list of files and directories that should be attached to the job if it succeeds.
 [gitlab.Assets](#projen-gitlab-assets)|Asset configuration for a release.
 [gitlab.Cache](#projen-gitlab-cache)|Cache Definition.
+[gitlab.CacheKeyFiles](#projen-gitlab-cachekeyfiles)|Use this construct to generate a new key when one or two specific files change.
 [gitlab.CiConfigurationOptions](#projen-gitlab-ciconfigurationoptions)|Options for `CiConfiguration`.
 [gitlab.Default](#projen-gitlab-default)|Default settings for the CI Configuration.
 [gitlab.Engine](#projen-gitlab-engine)|The engine configuration for a secret.